Fermi scale from quantum gravity scaling solution: Conclusions

 A theory of quantum gravity becomes "ultraviolet complete" if an ultraviolet fixed point for the flow of couplings exists.
 In this case it can be extrapolated to infinitely high momentum or infinitesimal length scales without further change of the couplings.
 Within functional renormalisation an ultraviolet fixed point does not only concern a finite number of couplings.
 Infinitely many couplings, as generated for example, by a Taylor expansion of functions as the scalar potential, need to assume fixed point values.
 An ultraviolet fixed point is associated to a scaling solution for which dimensionless functions of dimensionless scaling fields do not depend on the renormalisation scale.

-The origin of predictivity is the existence of a unique scaling solution, or perhaps a discrete set of scaling solutions.
+A condition for predictivity is the existence of a unique scaling solution, or perhaps a discrete set of scaling solutions.
 In contrast, if a continuous family of scaling solutions would exist, there will be free parameters specifying the individual members of this family.
 If the Fermi scale depends on these free parameters it cannot be predicted.
 A first key question therefore asks if the scaling solutions form a discrete set or a continuous family.

 Scaling solutions for the dimensionless scalar potential or similar quantities have to obey a "scaling equation".
 These are first order non-linear differential equations for functions of fields.
 A "local scaling solution" for some local region in field space typically has free integration constants or initial values.
 Local scaling solutions form continuous families.
 The restrictions leading to discreteness arise from the necessity to extend the local scaling solutions to the whole field space.
 The scaling potential for the Higgs field has to be valid for a zero field value and extend to arbitrarily large field values.
 The compatibility with boundary conditions for small and large fields may be given only for a finite set of solutions, somewhat analogous to the bound states in quantum mechanics.